FILM REVIEWS

-Jerome Kern/Ira Gershwin/Yip Harburg score and the chemistry of the appealing stars, Rita Hayworth and Gene Kelly, made “Cover Girl” a popular, Oscar-nominated movie.
+The melodic score, by experts Jerome Kern, Ira Gershwin, and Yip Harburg, well performed by the stars, Rita Hayworth and Gene Kelly, made “Cover Girl” a popular, Oscar-nominated movie.

-The gorgeous looking Hayworth plays Rusty Parker a chorus girl given a chance for stardom by a wealthy magazine editor (Otto Kruger), who years earlier had been in love with the girl’s mother.
+Flaunting sexy wardrobe and red hair to match, the gorgeous-looking Hayworth plays Rusty Parker, a chorus girl given a chance for stardom by a wealthy magazine editor (Otto Kruger), who years earlier had been in love with the girl’s mother.

 Offered an opportunity to be a popular cover girl, she would faithfully remain with her tacky nightclub act if only the club manager Danny McGuire (Gene Kelly), whom she likes, would ask her.
 He loves her too, but doesn’t want to stand in her way, so he fakes an argument.

-Phil Silvers as best friend, and Eve Arden s Kruger’s acid-tongued assistant, provide comic relief.
+Phil Silvers as best friend, and Eve Arden s Kruger’s acid-tongued assistant, provide the usual comic relief.

 There are many good musical numbers, including “Long Ago and Far Away” and Kelly’s famous “Alter-ego” dance.

-Kelly co-choreographed with Stanley Donen, and both artists went back to MGM after this picture.
+Kelly co-choreographed with Stanley Donen, and both artists would go back to MGM after this picture, where the would evolve (singly and jointly) into first-rank artists.

 Oscar Nominations: 5